nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/response-headers.md

 kubectl apply -f https://raw.githubusercontent.com/nginxinc/nginx-gateway-fabric/v1.3.0/examples/http-response-header-filter/headers.yaml
 ```

-This will create the headers service and a deployment with one pod.
+This will create the headers Service and a Deployment with one pod.
 Run the following command to verify the resources were created:

 ```shell
 kubectl -n default get pods